DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 });
 ```

-#### DOM Node Snapshot
+#### DOM Node State

-To use an object's state multiple times in the test, get the object that contains [all the data](../../reference/test-api/domnodestate.md) in one turnaround to the client.
-To obtain this object (*DOM Node Snapshot*), call the selector with the `await` keyword:
+To use an object's state multiple times in the test, get the object that contains [all data](../../reference/test-api/domnodestate.md) in one turnaround to the client.
+To obtain this object (*DOM Node State*), call the selector with the `await` keyword:

 ```js
 import { Selector } from 'testcafe';